-HITRANS have produced this single year Business Plan identifying our intentions in 2023/24.
-The Business Plan again includes a two-year Research and Strategy Delivery Programme that will include an indicative programme of projects for 2024/25.
+HITRANS have produced this Business Plan identifying our intentions in 2024/25.
+The Business Plan again includes a two-year Research and Strategy Delivery Programme that will include an indicative programme of projects for 2025/26 and a forecast budget for the three years to 31 March 2028.
 This Business Plan is intended to fulfill our statutory duty and, after approval by the HITRANS Board, will be submitted to Scottish Ministers.

-It describes the good governance procedures adopted by HITRANS and defines the areas where HITRANS may in time seek additional powers beyond the current Model 1 level.
+It describes the good governance procedures adopted by HITRANS and defines the areas where HITRANS may in time seek additional powers beyond the current Model I level.
 It forms the basis, with the detailed draft Delivery Plan linked to the Partnership's Transport Strategy which is currently being renewed, of HITRANS' ongoing input to partner authorities' transport prioritisation, the related and developing Community Planning Partnership Local Outcome Improvement Plans, and with Government for future bids for finance.